ericbrished-cyber/LLM_RCTs_Extract/Prompt_templates/static_prompt.md

 For the type of outcome (binary/continuous):
         - **Continuous outcomes:** group_size_intervention, group_size_comparator, mean_intervention, mean_comparator, sd_intervention and sd_comparator.
         - **Binary outcomes:** group_size_intervention, group_size_comparator, events_intervention and events_comparator.

-Only raw numbers are preferred.
-For instance if a group_size is presented as n=20, extract just the number: 20.